Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 <div style="margin: 2em;"></div>

-23. Remove the virtual monitor from the VM... need to figure out how to do this.
+23. Remove the virtual monitor from the VM... need to remember how to do this.

 <div style="margin: 2em;"></div>